Donna Lasinski: The strong local voice that Washtenaw County deserves!

 Our Hard Working Legislator

 As a small business owner, Donna has led the charge for a state wide focus on neighborhood businesses.
-Donna has introduced legislation to create an office of Small Business Development that will remove obstacles, speed small business startups, and encourage community growth.
-Small business employ over half of all Michiganders and yet receive very little support from the state.
-We can do better to help create good jobs in our neighborhoods.
+Donna has introduced legislation to create a Small Business Director in our state that will create a one-stop-shop for small businesses navigating our state resources and regulations, while also working to remove obstacles, and encourage community growth.
+Small businesses employ over half of all Michiganders and yet receive very little support from the state.
+Donna is committed and knows that we can do better to help create good jobs in our neighborhoods.

-As dramatic tragedies unfold in our state, like the Nassar case, and daily injustices continue, Donna has led the Progressive Women’s Caucus as an executive board member to ensure that we will move forward and not backward in securing safety, health and equal rights for all women and girls in our state.
+As a member of the Progressive Women’s Caucus, Donna has fought to ensure that we will move forward in securing safety, health and equal rights for all women and girls in our state.

-Donna has done what she said she would do when she campaigned for her office.
-She is a strong, pragamatic problem solver who is getting things done for us in Lansing!
+Donna has done what she said she would do.
+She has proven herself as a strong, pragmatic leader and advocate for our community who is getting things done for us in Lansing!

 Committed to Community